atomx1100/cyberpedia/pld.md

 apply the pld theory directly to ybco to understand why the parameters are chosen and what effects dominate

+1. finish writing on laser ablation
+2. notes on plume expansion
+3. write on plume expansion
+4. write about laser

 ### questions
 **general**
 - what do i care about pld in my research?